open-ephys/onix1-bonsai-docs/index.md

 title: OpenEphys.Onix1
 ---

-`OpenEphys.Onix1` is a [Bonsai](https://bonsai-rx.org/) library that can be used to control the [ONIX PCIe Acquisition System](https://open-ephys.org/onix/oeps-9006), which provides:
+`OpenEphys.Onix1` is a [Bonsai](https://bonsai-rx.org/) library that can be used to control the [ONIX PCIe Acquisition System](https://open-ephys.org/onix/oeps-9006).
+It provides:

 * Support for a variety of tools such as [Neuropixels (all variants)](https://www.neuropixels.org/),